Mattias1/xosgit/readme.md

 Config
 -------
-An example of a config that clones a bunch of vim repositories
+An example of a config that clones a bunch of vim repositories.

 _my-config-file.json_
 ```